Gab0/chessbotcom/README.md

        Methods like javascript injection to automate chess playing on websites like chess.com or lichess most likely fail, as the pages admins will know if this kind of stuff is happening, as reported by some who tried.<br>
        This approach seems to be the safest, the downside is that a not perfect screen positioning will screw the entire match.
 Also, piece position recognition may sometimes fail.

-       The user needs to prepare his browser window running the web board showing chess starting position (from white point of view), with the browser's zoom and positioning at the way meant to be played by the engine.<br><br>
+       The user needs to prepare his browser window running the web board showing chess starting position (from white point of view), with the browser's zoom and positioning at the way meant to be played by the engine.
-       * Setup the screen and run '$runGame.py --reference' <br>
+       * Setup the screen and run '$./runGame.py --reference'
        * If there is no game to play just exit the program after few seconds.
 Or just let it play.
        * Don't move the screen away from the optimal position.
-Don't zoom. <br>
+Don't zoom.
        * Avoid alt-tabbing from the browser window.
-This will screw your mouse operations while it runs, so just watch. <br>
+This will screw your mouse operations while it runs, so just watch.
-       * Start the game, then run the script.<br><br>
+       * Start the game, then run the script.

 Requires: [python modules] imagehash, python-chess, pyautogui<br>
 	  [executables] imagemagick, xdotool